 A unique feature of these industries is the high competition and high barriers to entry.
 For Casino Hotels specifically, there is a restriction on the number of operators and government regulation.
 Combined with the restrictions and government regulation, high start-up costs deter new casinos from entering the market.
-If a small- to medium-sized hotel were to enter the market area the casino would continue to do well.
+If a small- to medium-sized hotel were to enter the market area, the casino would continue to do well.
 The one notable draw-back to the Casino industry is that spending at Casinos is cyclical; in other words, Casinos suffer reduced business at times of economic downturn.
 For this reason, it is particularly important for management to continue diversifying the entertainment options available at the Casino.
+A key part of pursuing long term economic resilience is creatively identifying ways in which an existing business (in this case the Casino) can continue to generate revenue even if consumer spending habits shift.